Veterinary technicians probably don’t think about disability insurance, right?

 Optional Disability Insurance Riders

-Activities of Daily Living Rider: This rider pays an additional benefit if you can’t perform two or more of the activities of daily living or cognitive impairment.
+Activities of Daily Living Rider: This rider pays an additional benefit if you can’t perform two or more of the activities of daily living.
+Additionally, it will pay if you are cognitively impaired.
 This condition is a catastrophic disability.
-In other words, this rider will pay an additional benefit if you need help or assistance with your first 20 minutes of your day – dressing, toileting, eating, transferring (i.e. walking), etc. Think of it that way.

 You are probably wondering who we like to work with.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

 Also, not all carriers insure veterinary technicians.
 See the snapshot out of an underwriting guide of a popular carrier.